Retirement income planning: 5 actions to consider

 Check for an income gap

-Once you’ve estimated your income in retirement, compare it to your expenses to see if there’s a gap between the two totals.
+Once you’ve estimated your income in retirement, compare it to your estimated expenses to see if there’s a gap between the two totals.
 If you don’t have enough money for your ideal retirement, you may want to consider revising the amount you’re saving, your retirement goals, or both.

 Plan a withdrawal strategy